clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/3-design-expressroute-deployment.md

 ## Multiple choice

-How can you provide a failover path for ExpressRoute?
+How can one provide a failover path for ExpressRoute?

 (x)Configure a Site-to-Site VPN connection as a backup for ExpressRoute.{{Correct.
 You can configure a Site-to-Site VPN connection as a backup for ExpressRoute.
 This connection applies only to virtual networks linked to the Azure private peering path.}}